GREENHOUSE FINANCING OPTIONS

 RESOURCES FOR NON-PROFIT ORGANIZATIONS

 Non-profit and community organizations can take advantage of some of the greenhouse financing resources above.
 By incorporating a research component into the greenhouse, they can apply for SARE grants.
-The Colorado Energy Office Agricultural Efficiency program also applies.
+The Colorado Energy Office Agricultural Efficiency program also may have grants for starting a greenhouse business.